r-pufky/docs/services/lets-encrypt/README.md

 Setting up a stand-alone signed SSL certificate for use on personal systems, using Let's Encrypt.

+Note: **TLS-SNI-01 authenication has been disabled due to vulnerabilities with shared hosting resources.
+See [here][4] and [here][5]**.
+You now must use ports 80 and 443.

-Note: This is for personal use only, and doesn't account for specific nation-state attacks, which could include MITM or a compromise of Let's Encrypt servers or the ACME protocol.
+This is for personal use only, and doesn't account for specific nation-state attacks, which could include MITM or a compromise of Let's Encrypt servers or the ACME protocol.
 [Don't consider this secure][1].
 It is better than having people get used to accepting self-signed certificates,